 Enormous Growth, Enormous Problems

-Today’s cars travel over 112,000 miles before a breakdown, according to MTA reports.
+In comparison, today’s cars travel over 112,000 miles before a breakdown, according to MTA reports.

 Despite Huge Improvements, There’s Still a Ways to Go